SuperOfficeDocs/superoffice-docs/user-guide/en/sale/stakeholders/index.md

 A sale has a main contact, but partners and subcontractors may also be involved in the sale.
 These are referred to as stakeholders and can be entered in the **Stakeholders** section tab at the bottom of the **Sale** screen.
 Stakeholders can include individuals as well as organisations.

-For each stakeholder, information about company, contact name, role in the sale, e-mail address and telephone number is displayed.
+For each stakeholder, information about company, contact name, role in the sale, email address and telephone number is displayed.

 ## <a id="role" />Sale - Stakeholder role